 Announcement of Support for Collaborative Work on Complex Moral Problems

-In order to emphasize and link Georgetown’s considerable strengths in practical or applied ethics across the three campuses, the University has undertaken each year since 2011 to offer grants of up to $20,000 to members of the Georgetown faculty to support collaborative effort on complex moral problems.
-This call for proposals announces the 2015 competition.
+In order to emphasize and link Georgetown’s considerable strengths in practical or applied ethics across the three campuses, the University has undertaken each year since 2011 to offer grants of up to $20,000 to members of the Georgetown faculty to support collaborative research on complex moral problems.
+This call for proposals announces the 2017 competition.
 To qualify for the awards, projects should meet the following substantive criteria:

 - They must concern a moral problem.
 Typically, but not always, a moral problem will saliently involve one or more moral principle, arising in a context in which it is difficult to conceptualize the right thing to do—whether because several principles clash or because their proper interpretation is debatable.

 - Not all problems about what we should do are moral problems, in the sense intended here.
 For instance, problems about what we should do to promote our national interest are not, in themselves, moral problems—although many actions we take in pursuit of our national interest do raise moral problems (about secrecy, torture, respect for the sovereignty of other states, etc.).
 Further, problems that arise in the application of the codes of ethics of the various professions are not in themselves moral problems.
 Requirements of such a code are not necessarily requirements of morality.